FAQ

 Most of the system components run in userspace, simplifying the testing and debugging.

-You can read more about the above benefits on this page.
+You can read more about the above benefits on the Microkernels page.

 Rust benefits